Timetable, costs, how to get there: Parks of Paris

 Bois de Vincennes and Parc Floral

 This park is in the arrondissement 12 and you can reach it by metro or bus.
 I suggest taking the metro and get off at Porte Dorée or Chateau de Vincennes stations.
 If you prefer the bus, take the number 46 or 112.

-It is usually open 24/7 and the admission is free.
+Bois de Vincennes is usually open 24/7 and the admission is free.

-If you want to access the parc Floral too, the cost varies on the season.
+If you want to access the Parc Floral too, the cost varies on the season.
 From September to June the admission is free.
 From June to September it costs € 5,5 for adults and € 2,7 for kids.
 It is still free for children that are from 0 to 6 years old.
-Plus, that’s only on wednesdays, saturdays and sundays.
+Plus, that’s only on Wednesdays, Saturdays, and Sundays.